nathandl86/SqlServerDocumenterUtility/SqlServerDocumenterUtility/README.md

 of the Nancy API will appear when that connection is selected from the dropdown.
 Below is the connection string setting up the
 "Sample 1" connection for Nancy `<add name="Sample 1" connectionString=""/>`

-Because, I wanted to put the .mdf's in the App_Data folder of the web app, it presented some very unique challenges when the connection string from the web app is passed to the Nancy API.
+Circling back to the reason for the mdf's being in a Databases folder instead of App_Data: Because, I wanted to put the .mdf's in a web project folder, it presented some very unique challenges when the connection string from the web app is passed to the Nancy API.
 For local files the AttachDbFilename value looks like `|DataDirectory|\sample.mdf`.
 The DataDirectory portion tells ASP.NET to look in App_Data directory.
 Trying to use that connection in the NancyApi project, resulted in it looking in the NancyApi project's App_Data.
-To work around this, in the Web API Documenter controller, when returning the connections, I am replacing `|DataDirectory|` with a mapped server path to the .mdf's.
+To work around this, in the Web API DocumenterController, when returning the connections I am replacing `|DataDirectory|` with a mapped server path to the .mdf's.
 ```
 var connectionString = connection.ConnectionString;
 if (connectionString.Contains("|DataDirectory|"))
 {
-    connectionString = connectionString.Replace("|DataDirectory|", System.Web.HttpContext.Current.Server.MapPath("\\App_Data"));
+    connectionString = connectionString.Replace("|DataDirectory|", System.Web.HttpContext.Current.Server.MapPath("\\Databases"));
 }
 ```
 It works well and the transformation only occurs for connections that are attached files.